erdemkarakoylu/bayesan_chl_pub/Readme.md

 - Quantify both parameter and predictive uncertainty,
 - Assess calibration and generalization with principled diagnostics.

-This repository propose an adaptation of the Bayesian workflow (see preprint [here](https://doi.org/10.31223/X54J1J)for references) to the marine remote sensing context, where domain constraints and measurement uncertainty impose additional challenges.
+This repository propose an adaptation of the Bayesian workflow (see preprint [here](https://doi.org/10.31223/X54J1J) for references) to the marine remote sensing context, where domain constraints and measurement uncertainty impose additional challenges.

 ---
 Content: